jooby-project/jooby/md/route-attrs.md

 ### consumes

-The consumes operator indicates the expected input the route can handle.
+The {{route_consumes}} operator indicates the expected input the route can handle.
 It is used will accepting requests.

 ```java
 {